poespas/auto-accept-donations/README.md

 ## Features
 * Accept donations and orders automatically (if there's no items on your side).
 * Fine-tuned and colored console logging for optimal use.
-* Time-stamp is also set when you've received the donation, when you're trying to accept the donation and when it has gone through.
 * Ability to automatically send a custom message to the donator if enabled.
 * Ability to automatically post a custom comment to the donator if enabled.
 * Ability to blacklist specific users to ignore leaving comment(s) on their's profile.